dfinity/wg-identity-authentication/topics/icrc_27_get_icrc_1_subaccounts.md

 ## Summary

-The purpose of the `icrc27_get_subaccounts` message is for the relying party to receive subaccounts for a given identity managed by the signer.
+The purpose of the `icrc27_get_icrc1_subaccounts` message is for the relying party to receive subaccounts for a given identity managed by the signer.

 There are many types of signers:

 - Signers that support many different standards
-- Signers that support multiple networks
 - Signers that keep a list of subaccounts per ledger
 - Signers that keep a list of subaccounts used across all ledgers